Watts Water Technologies, Inc.'

 still a headwind for the company.

-Watts Water, through its subsidiaries, is a world leader in
+Watts Water, through its subsidiaries, is a leading manufacturer

-the manufacture of innovative products to control the efficiency,
+of innovative products that control the efficiency, safety, and

-commercial, and institutional).
-Watts Water retains a Zacks Rank
+and institutional).
+Watts Water retains a Zacks Rank #4 (Sell).

 Roper Industries Inc.

 ) reported earnings of $1.31 per share, up 13.9% from the

 year-ago quarter and beat the Zacks Consensus Estimate by a

 Badger Meter Inc.